As promised from Tuesday’s post, today I’m going to share a continuous placket tutorial that can be added to any shirt or dress.

 Cut down the center line until you get to the point of the triangle, then cut on the sides of the triangle.
 Spread your shirt open flat along this line.

-Cut a rectangle that is 2 x the length of your placket opening + 1″ and 2.5″ wide.
-This rectangle will be your placket.
+Cut a rectangle that is 2 x the length of your placket opening + 1″ and 2 1/2″ wide.
+This rectangle will be your placket and the finished width will be 7/8 inch.
 Fold it in half, wrong sides together, matching the long edges and press.
 Then cut a length of fusible interfacing that is 3/4″ wide and the same length as your placket piece.
 Fuse this to the wrong side of your placket, lining the edge of the interfacing up with the crease from ironing the placket.
 On the same half of the placket, press the long edge in 3/8″ toward the wrong side.

-Next, with the wrong side of the shirt and the wrong side of the placket facing up, align the unfolded edge of the placket with the placket opening.
+Next, with the wrong side of the shirt fabric and the wrong side of the shirt placket facing up, align the unfolded edge of the placket with the placket opening.
 Pin.
-Stitch, using a 3/8″ seam allowance.
-This should just barely cover the points cut in around the triangle.
+Stitch through both layers, using a 3/8″ seam allowance.
+The stitching line should just barely cover the points cut in around the triangle, and the placket should extend a little beyond the neck edge on each side.

 Turn the shirt to the right side.
-Fold the placket around so that the folded edge just covers the seam you made in the previous step.
+Fold the placket around so that the folded edge just covers the seam on the inside that you made in the previous step.
 Press and stitch.
+For this step in particular it can be helpful to look at the video above.

 Fold one side of the shirt down as shown, so that you can create a 45 degree angle at the bottom of the placket.
 Press.